 Harvesting machines are a more productive and less labor-consuming option to manual picking in plantations.
 In fact, complete machine harvesters are attributed to nearly double productivity as compared to manual cutting with buffalo carts for transportation.
 At the same time, the equipment required for oil palm cultivation and management is more expensive than human labor in terms of maintenance and fuel.
 However, it will give decent returns in the long run.

-Harvesting rounds in plantations are repeated about every 10 to 14 days, which is easier to schedule and control with neatly arranged records in the Field activity log on the EOS Crop Monitoring platform.
+Harvesting rounds in plantations are repeated about every 10 to 14 days, which is easier to schedule and control with neatly arranged records in the Field activity log on the EOSDA Crop Monitoring platform.

 Sustainable Oil Palm Development

 Growing the crop in plantations cannot be completely environmentally friendly; still, its negative cultivation effects can be minimized.

 In 2004, the Roundtable on Sustainable Palm Oil (RSPO) obliged manufacturers to switch to sustainable sources with zero palm oil deforestation.
 It is clear that huge companies cannot control thousands of their sources in place for primary forest cutting.
 However, they can successfully monitor oil palm plantation land-use change with remote sensing.